la2050/archive/_projects/2016/providing-access-to-the-arts-and-the-endless-possibilities-they-offer.md

   education","Student education pipeline","Students’ perceived sense of safety at and on the way to school","Truancy rates in elementary and middle schools","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Early education
+  - Student education pipeline
+  - Students’ perceived sense of safety at and on the way to school
+  - Truancy rates in elementary and middle schools
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  By creating a bridge between the studio and the classroom, our unique approach to arts education measurably improves academic and personal outcomes for more than 6,000 children and teenagers each year, including those students with limited English proficiency, who are at risk of academic failure.

+  Inner-City Arts programs are an investment in the youth of Los Angeles, engaging them in the creative process to become creative, confident and collaborative individuals.
+project_areas:
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   Inner-City Arts will help make Los Angeles the best place to learn by engaging young people in the creative process through learner-centered, research-based